robit-man/nkn-ipfs-ollama/README.md

 2.  **Set up the Frontend:**
     *   Navigate to the `site` directory: `cd site`
-    *   Install dependencies: `npm install` (or `yarn install` or `pnpm install`)
     *   Run the frontend server: `python serve.py`  This will start a local HTTPS server with SSL.
-You can then access the frontend in your browser at the address provided in the console output (usually `https://localhost:8000`).
+You can then access the frontend in your browser at the address provided in the console output (usually `https://localhost:443`).

 3.  **Run the Signaling Server:**
     *   Navigate to the root directory: `cd ..`